CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/bloodmagic/meteor.md

         component(OreDictIngredient, int)
         ```

     - `#!groovy float`.
 Sets the strength of the explosion caused when the meteor is spawned.
 Requires greater than or equal to 0.
+(Default `0.0f`).

         ```groovy
         explosionStrength(float)